tomoya-sasaki/Code_Tips/README.md

   * If you use Evervim in a shared computer, you have to create Python virtual environment (Anaconda).
   * Set up details are <a href="https://gist.github.com/Shusei-E/f9ef1e6b273108ef7c67" target="_blank">here</a>.
   * Keybord shortcus are [here](#evervim).
+  * Since it's not well-maintained, check pull requests and copy some of them
+   * Modifying list and notebook specification seem to be necessary
+   * Vim plugins are stored at `~/.vim/`

 ### Create Table of Contents Automatically
 * [summarizeMD](https://github.com/Shusei-E/summarizeMD)